 Transportation to the contest venue will be arranged by bus from the parking of our partner hotel, Jo & Joe Paris Gentilly.
 Please note that there are very few shopping options around the contest venue during the weekend, so please make sure to bring everything that you need to the contest venue with you (there are shops close to the hotel).

-The return trip to your hotel is at your own convenience.
-To return to the partner hotel from the banquet venue, you can buy a ticket to Gentilly (not a standard t+ ticket) and take metro line 6 to Denfert-Rochereau, then change for the RER B line for 2 stops (you will have to validate your ticket again when changing, and again validate the same ticket when exiting at Gentilly).
+To go back to Jo & Joe from the banquet venue on your own, you can buy a ticket to Gentilly (not a standard t+ ticket) and take metro line 6 to Denfert-Rochereau, then change for the RER B line for 2 stops (you will have to validate your ticket again when changing, and again validate the same ticket when exiting at Gentilly).
 Note that all RER B trains do not stop at Gentilly (see “Reaching the hotel” below).

 We have negociated a deal for SWERC participants at Jo & Joe Paris Gentilly, a new youth hostel which is just South of Paris, at Hotel Jo & Joe, 93 avenue Paul Vaillant Couturier, 94250 Gentilly.
 Jo & Joe features bunk bed accommodation, cabins, and private rooms.
 We will arrange for bus transfers between the hotel and contest venue (see schedule).